yeojz/filter-chunk-webpack-plugin/README.md

 assets/images/a5b912cd3.svg
 ```

-For more info, check out the [usage.spec.js](./src/usage.spec.js) for more info.
+For more information, check out the [usage.spec.js](./src/usage.spec.js).

 ## Options